SparrowFabrications/sparrowfabrications.github.io/diana-f+-lens-cap.md

 ## Diana and Clone Cameras Lens Cap
 A replacement lens cap for Lomography Diana and vintage Diana cameras.
+Camera shown is not included.

 There is an eyelet so you may attach a lens cap retention strap.